What is philosophy?

 What does philosophy mean?

-It means “love of wisdom.”
-In practice: learning to think clearly and live with more intention.
+Philosophy means "love of wisdom" in Greek.
+In practice, philosophy is about learning to think clearly, examine your beliefs, and live with more intention and purpose.

 What is a simple philosophy definition?